CONSTITUTION

 1. Elections for positions on Council will be conducted in accordance with these bylaws.

-2. For the offices of President, Treasurer, Graduate Students Representative, International Student Representative, UVSS Constituency Representative, Member of the Council at Large, Secretary, and Student Liaison, an election will be held at each annual general meeting of the Society.
+2. For the offices of Chairperson(s) Treasurer, Graduate Student Representative, International Student Representative, UVSS Constituency Representative, Member of the Council at Large, Secretary, and Student Liaison, an election will be held at each Annual General Meeting of the Society.

-1. Elections at an annual general meeting will be conducted by secret ballot.
+1. Elections at an Annual General Meeting will be conducted by a closed ballot.
 Self-nominations by candidates will be permitted.
+Election results will be reviewed by two impartial persons (Electoral Officer and Scrutineer, who are nominated during the meeting).

-2. Where only one candidate is nominated for a position, they will be elected by acclamation.
+2. Where only one candidate is nominated for a position, they may be elected by acclamation.

 BYLAW #6 DUTIES AND RESPONSIBILITIES OF THE COUNCIL